papivot/pace-docs/PKS Cluster Access.md

 Once OIDC is enabled, a PKS admin can execute
 >`pks get-credentials [clustername]`

 to get access to the cluster.
-During this process, besi
+During this process, besides generating the kubeconfig file, the CLI also creates a ClusterRoleBinding for the admin called `[username]-cluster-admin`

 ## PKS LDAP configuration